Why You Need A Rug Pad - The Scoop From Our Designer Team

 #2 Rug Pads Protect Your Floor

-Some rugs are made of tougher pile, such as less-refined wools or wool blends.
+Some rugs are made of tougher piles, such as less-refined wool or wool blends.
 In this case, we've seen that these types of rugs will over time wear down the polish or protective stain on wood floors.
 Even laminate floors will show scratching and tread marks over time.

 Rug pads also protect your floor from dirt particles or other foreign objects that may find their way down into the rug fibers.
 In this case, the rug itself acts like a trap, causing any particles underneath to scratch and scrape at the floor below whenever the rug is walked on or moved.